-Combined with his passion for voice Cody continues to study audio recording, composition, and piano.
-He has been teaching private voice for more than a decade.
-He encourages his students to sing from a feeling place, becoming multidimensional singers through the education of art song, musical theater, pop, rock, a capella and country music.
+As the director of Whole Body Singing School of Artist Development, he has been teaching private voice for over fifteen years.
+He is the creator of the the single most successful a cappella summer camp within the state of Colorado, Mouth Music.
+Qualls encourages his students to sing from a feeling place, becoming multidimensional singers through the education of art song, musical theater, pop, rock, a cappella and country music.
 More info at: www.codyqualls.com

 Stephen Ross Voice and A cappella Instructor